cfpb/pilot_pilot/README.md

 - make a local copy of this repo
 - move to the src directory
 - at a terminal, type `python hmda_model.py`
+- to continue testing evalution time copy and paste data rows into the .dat file and to see how long runs take on larger sets of data

 Assumptions
 -----------